atlopes/overHere/docs/datatypes.md

 ```foxpro
 m.someCoordObject.Set(52.475, 0.0001)
 ```
-For this kind of types, the Parse() method may also a comfortable option to assign the value, especially if the platform returned the value to set in a previous operation.
+For this kind of types, the Parse() method may also be a comfortable option to assign the value, especially if the platform returned the value to set in a previous operation.
 ```foxpro
 m.someGeoCoordObject.Parse("52.475,0.0001")
 ```